 Zoo exhibits are primarily indoors, but there are some outdoor areas and activities that vary based on the season.

 During warmer months, some of our animals can be seen in outdoor enclosures; these include several turtle and tortoise species, iguanas, and even our Komodo dragons!
-Our seasonal exhibit Dinosaurs Come to Life is situated on an outdoor path and features life-size animatronic dinosaurs.
+Dinosaurs Come to Life is exhibited on an outdoor path and features life-size animatronic dinosaurs.
 We also have several outdoor picnic areas great for enjoying lunch or a snack.

 During cooler months, almost everything is located indoors, but because there are a few things to see/do outdoors, we still recommend dressing for the weather.
-For example, you can trek through the Prehistoric Path to view dinosaur models and feed the emus!
+For example, you can still trek through Dinosaurs Come to Life and feed the emus!
 Also, Parakeet Landing isn’t exactly outdoors, but the exhibit structure is not heated, so it gets chilly during the winter.

 And regardless of the season, you will need to walk outside to get from building to building.
 For your own comfort we recommend dressing appropriately for the weather conditions here in Central PA, whatever they may be—hot, cold, wet, or dry!

 Yes!
-Rain does not affect our business hours or the availability of our exhibits, including the dinosaur path.
+Rain does not affect our business hours or the availability of our exhibits, including Dinosaurs Come to Life.
 As stated above, we just recommend dressing for the weather so you will be comfortable during your visit.

 In the event of extreme inclement weather, we may have to close the zoo.
 Winter storms leading to unsafe conditions for staff and guests as well as thunderstorms leading to power loss may cause us to close the zoo on short notice.
 In any case, we will post these closures on our website and social media as soon as possible.
 If you are planning a visit and want to make sure we are open, you can always give us a call at 570-538-1869 to check.